hisubram/mobilefoundation/ios_jsonstore.md

 #### Get Push Required (Dirty Documents)
 {: #get-push-required-dirty-documents }
-Calling `allDirty` returns and array of so called "dirty documents", which are documents that have local modifications that do not exist on the back-end system.
+Calling `allDirty` returns and array of so called "dirty documents", which are documents that have local modifications that don’t exist on the back-end system.

 ```swift
 let collectionName:String = "people"